What is differential geometry: curves and surfaces: Injectivity radius

-\parit{Proof.} Let $z=f(x,y)$ be a local graph representation of $\Sigma$ in tangent-normal coordinates at $p$.
-Note that the $(x,y)$-plane coincides with the tangent plane $\T_p$.
+\parbf{Proof.} Let $z=f(x,y)$ be a local graph representation of $\Sigma$ in tangent-normal coordinates at~$p$.
+In this case, the $(x,y)$-plane coincides with the tangent plane $\T_p$.

-Denote by $s$ the composition of the exponential map $\exp_p$ with the orthogonal projection $(x,y,z)\mapsto (x,y)$.
-By \ref{obs:d(exp)=1}, the differential $d_0s$ is the identity; in other words, the Jacobian matrix of this map at $0$ is the identity.
+Denote by $h$ the composition of $\exp_p$ with the projection $(x,y,z)\z\mapsto (x,y)$.
+By \ref{obs:d(exp)=1}, the differential $d_0h$ is the identity; in other words, the Jacobian matrix of $h$ at $0$ is the identity.
 Applying the inverse function theorem (\ref{thm:inverse}) we get the first part of the proposition.

-The second part of the inverse function theorem (\ref{thm:inverse}) guarantees that for a given point $q\in \Sigma$, the radii of the balls $B_p$ for all points $p$ sufficiently close to $q$ can be taken uniformly bounded below by a positive number $\epsilon_q >0$. \qeds

-Given $p\in \Sigma$, the least upper bound on $r_p$ that satisfies \ref{prop:exp} is called the \emph{injectivity radius} of $\Sigma$ at $p$; it is denoted by $\inj(p)$.
-The proposition states that {}\emph{injectivity radius is positive and locally bounded away from zero}.
-In fact, the function {}\emph{$\inj\:\Sigma\to (0,\infty]$ is continuous}; the latter was proved by Wilhelm Klingenberg \cite[5.4]{gromoll-klingenberg-meyer}.